thedges/TravelApprovalERP/README.md

 # TravelApprovalERP
-Simple Lightning Component used in MuleSoft integration lab of the Travel Approval workshop
+Simple Lightning Component used in the MuleSoft integration lab of the Travel Approval workshop

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"